scikit-image/scikit-image-paper/skimage/skimage_paper.rst

    and utilities for use in research, education and industry applications.
-It is released under the liberal BSD open source license, provides a well- documented API in the Python programming language, and is developed by an active international team of collaborators.
+It is released under the liberal BSD open source license, provides a well- documented API in the Python programming language, and is developed by an active, international team of collaborators.

 .. class:: keywords